Truong2003-tqd/German-credit-dataset-analysis-/README.md

 9. ggplot2: Creates customizable and elegant data visualizations.

 # Data Preparation and Wrangling
-This section outline steps taken to prepare and clean the data to ensure high accuracy and usability
+This section outline steps taken to prepare and clean the data to ensure high accuracy and usability.
+View my code with detailed steps here: [1.
+Pre-processing.R](https://github.com/Truong2003-tqd/German-credit-dataset-analysis-/blob/main/1.%20Pre-processing.R)

 ## Import & Clean Up Data
 I start by importing need packages and loading the csv dataset file, followed by detecting and handling missing values and outliers.